esther-poniatowski/math-oral-cpge-bcpst/README.md

 ## Versions

-Releases (major versions correspond to academic years.
+Releases correspond to academic years.

 They are tagged on `main` with the following format: `v20XX-20XX`.